leeping-ng/web-references/full-stack/README.md

     - Do a POST on `http://localhost:3000/favorites/6030f7fc2a8283413c64f54e` by pasting the dish ID here.
 Now it's been added to favorites.
     - Finally, we have completed setting up the MongoDB database.

-9. Open a new terminal window, and start the Express server:
-    ```
-    cd express-server
-    npm install # install all dependencies in package.json
-    npm start
-    ```

-10. Open a new terminal window, and start the React client:
+11. Open a new terminal window, and start the React client:
     ```
     cd react-client
     yarn install --ignore-engines # install node modules